-A rapier category is a 2nd most popular category on HEMA tournaments.
-Fencers wear equipment which is more focused on agility, speed, and thrusts than on the heavy protection.
+A rapier category is the 2nd most popular category on HEMA tournaments.
+Fencers wear equipment that is more focused on agility, speed, and thrusts than on the heavy protection.
 The most essential parts of fencing with a rapier are footwork, counters, guards, and thrusts.
-Many interesting fencing manuals for rapiers were written in the past, and most popular ones are Venetian Rapier and Flower of the Battle.
+Many interesting fencing manuals for rapiers were written in the past, and the most popular ones are Venetian Rapier and Flower of the Battle.

 There are 2 versions of the blade available for this sword; “F2” and “F3”.
 “F2” is more suitable for SCA than HEMA, so let’s focus more on “F3” type.

 Here are the reasons why is “F3” blade a better choice for HEMA fencers: